nodoublexp/melissa/README.md

-**The project is still under construction.
+**The project is still under development.
 Feedback, issues and contributions are always welcome.**